qui900826/-AI_final_Project/README.md

 - use the OpenCLIP image-text model on videos
 - descriptive results that encapsulate the content of the video

+Main Approach
+1. The video is processed and transformed into frames.
+2. From all the frames, one frame is selected from every 24 frames.
+3. Tokenize the descriptions.
+4. Both the images and descriptions are encoded using an encoder.
+5. Cosine similarity is calculated between the encoded image and description pairs.
+6. Select the description with the highest similarity as the label for each frame.
+7. For each frame, select the description from the extracted frame that is closest to it, and merge them to create the video.
+8. Merge video and audio to create the new video.

 Prerequisite
 - colab